 - At the same time, apply for soldier’s information from the MOD.

 We will provide you with as much information as we can from the sources available to us.
 We will then keep your research request live until the MOD provide you with the service record.
 Then you can come back to us, and, using the information in the service record, we can complete the research.

 We use the fees from our research service to fund the conservation and maintenance of the museum collection and our archives.

 We have a wealth of supporting official and unofficial documents, which often contain unique information on individuals.
 For some periods of the regiment’s history we also have enlistment registers, records of births and marriages, prisoner of war records and punishment books.

 Personal memoirs, diaries and letters also exist from most periods.
-We hold the official war diaries for each battalion of the Green Howards during the First World War plus some war diaries for the Second World War.
+We access official war diaries for each battalion of the Green Howards during the First and Second World Wars.
 The regimental gazette is a great source of information.
-Some of these for the period 1913 to 1919 have been digitised and are now available to view online.
+Gazettes for the period April 1899 to March 1930 have been digitised and are now available to view online.

 Our extensive photograph collection is also a great resource for images of named individuals, and to give a feel for what military life was like during a particular period.